 CPAP machines are very effective in producing healthier sleep patterns and decreasing the harmful consequences of sleep apnea.
 Unfortunately, some patients do not tolerate them well.
 They may find the machines uncomfortable or intrusive, and some people find it difficult to use the CPAP machines correctly.
 Even though the CPAP device is the most effective non-surgical solution for obstructive sleep apnea, it will not work if the patient cannot tolerate it and therefore does not use it.
 In this case, surgery may be the next recommended step.

 Diagnosing and treating obstructive sleep apnea is vital if sufferers are to enjoy healthy, restful sleep.
 It does, however, often take time and patience to find the best solution for each person.
 With the options available today, patients can choose the level of treatment that is most effective while avoiding treatments that are too aggressive for their needs.
-From simple, non-surgical solutions to CPAP devices and surgery, there is a choice that will lead to relief from obstructive sleep apnea.
+From simple, non-surgical solutions to CPAP devices to dental appliances and surgery, there is a choice that will lead to relief from obstructive sleep apnea.